fredrik-rose/AdventOfCode2023/README.md

     return costs
 ```

+### Longest Path

+Deep-first search (DFS) can be used to find the longest path in a graph.
+Note however that this is
+only feasible for very small graphs.
+It might be possible to compress large graphs to a smaller
+representation, e.g. nodes that are only connected to two other nodes might be possible to collapse
+to a single node.
+See day 23.

+### Maze Compression

+It is possible to represent mazes as graphs where each node represents an intersection and the
+edges represents the distance between intersections.
+This is also known as edge contraction.
+See
+day 23.

 ### Polygons

 The Shoelace formula can be used to find the area of a polygon.
 To find the number of internal or